Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Conclusions and Directions for Future Research

-Our work demonstrates the flow of ideas from theoretical computer science to theoretical economics, in particular to social choice.
-We designed new tools that can be used to assess the level of diversity and individual excellence provided by certain rules.
-Our results help to understand the landscape of multiwinner rules, specifically how they behave with respect to two contradictory goals.
+In this work, we assess qualities of multiwinner rules with respect to a utilitarian and a representation-focused criteria.
+Our results can help to understand the landscape of multiwinner rules, specifically how they behave with respect to these two contradictory goals.